All financial figures are in Canadian dollars unless otherwise noted

-(2) Adjusted EBITDA from continuing operations is defined in Gibson’s MD&A. See MD&A section “Results of Continuing Operations” for segment profit from continuing operations discussion, which is the most closely related GAAP measure and disclosed in note 1 of the consolidated financial statements.
+(3) Adjusted EBITDA from continuing operations is defined in Gibson’s MD&A. See MD&A section “Results of Continuing Operations” for segment profit from continuing operations discussion, which is the most closely related GAAP measure and disclosed in note 1 of the condensed consolidated financial statements.

 Management’s Discussion and Analysis and Financial Statements

-The 2019 fourth quarter and year-end Management’s Discussion and Analysis and audited Consolidated Financial Statements provide a detailed explanation of Gibson’s financial and operating results for the three and twelve months ended December 31, 2019, as compared to the three and twelve months ended December 31, 2018.
+The 2020 second quarter Management’s Discussion and Analysis and unaudited Condensed Consolidated Financial Statements provide a detailed explanation of Gibson’s financial and operating results for the three and six months ended June 30, 2020, as compared to the three and six months ended June 30, 2019.
 These documents are available at www.gibsonenergy.com and at www.sedar.com.

-A conference call and webcast will be held to discuss the 2019 fourth quarter and year-end financial and operating results at 7:00am Mountain Time (9:00am Eastern Time) on Tuesday, February 25, 2020.
+A conference call and webcast will be held to discuss the 2020 second quarter financial and operating results at 7:00am Mountain Time (9:00am Eastern Time) on Wednesday, August 5, 2020.

 The conference call dial-in numbers are:

 This call will also be broadcast live on the Internet and may be accessed directly at the following URL:

 The webcast will remain accessible for a 12-month period at the above URL.
 Additionally, a digital recording will be available for replay two hours after the call's completion until August 13, 2020, using the following dial-in numbers: